GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Related Work

-There are also some works on tightly fusing GNSS raw measurement with visual and inertial information. \cite{6851506} and \cite{li2019tight} combine camera, IMU and GNSS RTK measurement under the EKF framework for localization, but a static GNSS reference station is required to for the centimeter-level RTK solution. \cite{5507322} and \cite{won2014gnss} investigates the performance of the fusion system under cluttered urban environment where less than 4 satellites are being tracked.
+There are also some works on tightly fusing \ac{GNSS} raw measurement with visual and inertial information. \cite{6851506}, \cite{li2019tight} and \cite{yoder2020multi} combine camera, IMU and \ac{GNSS} RTK measurements under the EKF framework for localization.
+The RTK solution, which usually owns centimeter-level accuracy, requires a static \ac{GNSS} reference station with known position as infrastructure. \cite{5507322} and \cite{won2014gnss} investigate the performance of the fusion system in cluttered urban environment where less than 4 satellites are tracked.
 However, the transformation between local and global frames is not handled and the scale of their real-world experiments is limited.
-In addition, the performance of the underlying VIN system in \cite{won2014gnss} is not good to fuse with GNSS. \cite{gakne2018tightly} tightly fuses GNSS pseudorange data and a sky-pointing camera measurement in the EKF manner.
-The upward-facing camera is used to filter multipath GNSS signal as well as tracking features from top buildings, thus is only suitable for the urban environment.
-The transformation between the local vehicle frame and the global frame is assumed known in their work.
-Recently we found a similar work\cite{DBLP:journals/corr/abs-2010-11675} that tightly fuse GNSS raw measurements with visual-inertial SLAM.
-While it works well in outdoor environments, it is not able to handle indoor scenarios such as tunnels which limits the potential of the tightly multi-sensor fusion approach.
+In addition, the result of the underlying VIN system in \cite{won2014gnss}, as is tested in standalone mode, shows large drift over a short period of time.
+Recently we found a similar work\cite{DBLP:journals/corr/abs-2010-11675} that tightly fuse \ac{GNSS} raw measurements with visual-inertial SLAM.
+An RMSE error of $14.33 ~m$ is reported on the longest sequence ($5.9 ~km$) in their evaluation, whereas the value is only $4.51 ~m$ for our system, even on a more challenging urban driving sequence with a total distance of $22.9 ~km$.
+In GNSS-unfriendly areas where the number of GNSS measurements becomes insufficient, \cite{DBLP:journals/corr/abs-2010-11675} drops all GNSS measurements which may still benefit the estimator as shown in our experiments.
+In addition, the indoor environments within the sequence such as tunnels cannot be handled by their system, which again limits the potential of the tightly multi-sensor fusion approach.

-To this end, we aim to build a robust and accurate state estimator with GNSS raw measurements, visual and inertial data tightly fused.
-By leveraging the global measurement from GNSS, the accumulated error from visual-inertial system will be eliminated.
+To this end, we aim to build a robust and accurate state estimator with \ac{GNSS} raw measurements, visual and inertial data tightly fused.
+By leveraging the global measurement from \ac{GNSS}, the accumulated error from visual-inertial system will be eliminated.
 The transformation between the local and global frame will be estimated without any offline calibration.
 The system is capable to work in complex indoor and outdoor environments and achieves local smoothness and global consistency.